Skip to main content

 The Layout Definition specifies the output data structure with specific requirements for each section.

-Allowed Elements
+Section Allowed Elements Member Selection Purpose

-Elements that appear as rows in the output structure.
+Rows Dimensions or Metrics Dynamic or Fixed Elements that appear as rows in the output structure.

-Elements that appear as columns in the output structure.
+Columns Dimensions or Metrics Fixed leaf members only (multi-select enabled) Elements that appear as columns in the output structure.
 Relationship must be "Current Member".

-Defines the fixed intersection for data posting without displaying in output.
+Filters Dimensions only Fixed leaf members only Defines the fixed intersection for data posting without displaying in output.

-Note: Metric selection is mandatory regardless of where metrics appear in the layout structure (Rows, Columns, or Filters).
+Metric selection is mandatory regardless of where metrics appear in the layout structure (Rows, Columns, or Filters).
 Each metric can only be used in one Write node across the entire workflow.
 The system validates metric uniqueness and displays an error if duplicates are detected.

 Field Mapping